 Make a referral

-- Simply select St Patrick's Mental Health Services from the private hospital list and then Psychiatric Referral Service from departments.
+Simply select "St Patrick's Mental Health Services" from the private hospital list and then "Psychiatric Referral Service" from departments.

 Refer using a referral form

-- Download and complete either the adolescent or adult referral form as required.
+Download and complete either the adolescent or adult referral form as required.

-St Patrick’s Mental Health Services is improving the way we assess referrals in order to improve speed of access.
+We are improving the way we assess referrals in order to improve speed of access.
 This is in response to feedback from service users and referrers about the waiting times to access initial outpatient assessment in our Dean Clinics.

 It is important to note that referrals for inpatient admission will continue to be managed in the same way and will not be impacted by this change.

 Service users can access this assessment from their own home, without the need to travel to a clinic.
-A range of communications technologies including telephone and audio visual technologies such as ‘Skype’ or ‘face time’ will be used to provide the assessment.
+A range of communications technologies, including telephone and audio visual technologies such as Skype or FaceTime, will be used to provide the assessment.
 The choice of communication with the Referral and Assessment service will be based on the preference of the service user.